 - Initial dealer discounts (from e-mail exchanges)

-Therefore the current starting price once you enter the dealership should be:
+Therefore, the current starting price once you enter the dealership should be:

-Starting Price = MSRP – Manufacture’s Discounts – Dealer Discounts
+Starting price = MSRP – Manufacture’s Discounts – Dealer Discounts

-Set Your Expectation For Additional Discounts
+Set Your Expectations for Additional Discounts

 But of course, it is assumed that you should be able to extract additional discounts when negotiating at the dealership.

-Through online research on Edmonds.com and elsewhere, you should be able to get an idea what percent additional discount you can get when at the dealership.
+Through online research on Edmonds.com and elsewhere, you should be able to get an idea of what percent additional discount you can get when at the dealership.

 In my case, I found dealers were giving buyers anywhere between 5-10% additional reductions in price.
-I used this to set my expectation of what I could expect when I arrived at the dealership myself.
+I used this to set my expectations of what I could expect when I arrived at the dealership myself.

-Negotiate In Person
+Negotiate in Person

 Getting Additional Dealer Discounts